pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The list of key-value pairs is called "delegation information".
 See {{kv-iana}} for the IANA registry for the key-value pairs.

-The DELEGI record has the identical format as the DELEG record;
+The DELEGI record has the identical format as the DELEG record.
-however, as described below, the semantics of the DELEGI record are different in that the DELEG record creates a delegation and thus lives in the parent zone, and the DELEGI record only gives information about delegations and lives outside the parent zone.
+The use of the DELEGI record is different from the use of the DELEG record: the DELEG record creates a delegation and thus lives in the parent zone, and the DELEGI record gives information about delegation by being the target of the "indirect" keyword.

+Some key-value pairs are actions that a DELEG-aware resolver takes when it gets a DELEG or DELEGI record.
+The actions defined in this document are:

+* server-address4: a set of IPv4 addresses in 4-byte wire format
+* server-address6: a set of IPv6 addresses in 16-byte wire format
+* server-name: a full-qualified domain name in uncompressed wire format
+* indirect: a full-qualified domain name in uncompressed wire format

+Future documents might define additional actions, and might also define key-value pairs that modify actions.

 <!--
 ## Differences from SVCB